DustinEwan/lmsteer/README.md

 This tool is currently focused on building the **Steering Configuration** mechanism.

-## Current State (Post-Refactor, Pre-Textual TUI)
+## Current State (Textual TUI In Progress)
 *   **Model Loading:** Specify any Hugging Face model via command-line argument (`--model_name` or `--model-name`).
 *   **Modular Core Logic:** The core functionalities have been refactored into separate modules:
     *   `model_utils.py`: Handles loading Hugging Face models and tokenizers.
 It also builds an internal tree representation (`ModuleNode`) of the model's structure, which will be used by the future TUI.
     *   `rules.py`: Defines the `Rule` data structure and contains the logic for compiling a list of defined rules into a final steering configuration.
 It supports instance-specific, module type-specific, and path pattern (glob-style) rules with defined precedence (Instance > Path Pattern > Module Type).
     *   `config_io.py`: Manages saving the generated steering configuration to a JSON file.
-*   **Placeholder TUI & Rule Generation:** The main script (`main.py`) currently uses a placeholder function (`collect_rules_via_placeholder_tui`) instead of a fully interactive TUI.
-When run, this placeholder:
+*   **Textual TUI Development:** The main script (`main.py`) now launches an interactive Terminal User Interface (TUI) built with the `Textual` library (see `tui.py` and `tui.css`).
+This replaces the previous placeholder TUI.
-    *   Loads the specified model and builds its internal module tree.
+    *   The TUI loads the specified Hugging Face model.
-    *   Generates a small, predefined set of sample steering rules (e.g., an instance capture, a path pattern capture, a type skip) for demonstration and to allow testing of the downstream compilation and saving logic.
-*   **Configuration Output:** The steering configuration, derived from the (currently sample) rules, is compiled to determine actions for all leaf modules.
-The resulting configuration (showing only modules to be captured, along with their type and the source rule details) is printed to the console and saved as a JSON file (e.g., `openai-community_gpt2_steer_config.json`).
+    *   It builds and displays an interactive tree representation of the model's module structure.
+    *   Users can navigate this tree (expand/collapse nodes) and view details (path, type, etc.) of the selected module.
+*   **Rule Definition & Configuration (Future TUI Work):** The functionality for defining steering rules, compiling them into a steering configuration, and saving that configuration is planned for future TUI development and is not yet implemented in the current Textual TUI.

 ## How to Use (Current Version)